Benezivas/algobattle/docs/problems/index.md

 over sections that seem clear to you.

-We assume throughout this part of the tutorial that the default `iterated` battle class is used -- which is the case if you do not explicitely configure it to be something else.
+We assume throughout this part of the tutorial that the default `iterated` battle class is used -- which is the case if you do not explicitly configure it to be something else.

 Here are the steps that we will be going through.